-Portland Street is located in close proximity to The Village, Chinatown, and Piccadilly.
+Portland Street is located on the edge of The Village, Chinatown, and Piccadilly.
 Each of these areas has its own role and character.
 The Arch and Pagoda signify the heart of Chinatown with its many restaurants, shops and small businesses.
-The Village is uniquely Mancunian in character - its physical form being established by the wealth of fine Victorian and Edwardian buildings.
-The defining quality of The Village lies in it being the home of the Lesbian, Gay, Bisexual and Transgender community, and the night time and leisure scene for which The Village is world-famous.
+The Village is uniquely Mancunian in character - its physical form established by the wealth of fine Victorian and Edwardian buildings.
+The defining quality of The Village lies in it being the home of the lesbian, gay, bisexual and transgender (LGBT) community, and the night time and leisure scene for which The Village is world famous.
+This will be further enhanced with daytime uses generating additional footfall.

 Portland Street will interface with these areas either directly or indirectly, and as such, will help to knit together these distinctive neighbourhoods through the replacement or improvement of the post-war buildings to create a new focus and identity for this area, and add to the sense of place.
-The importance of permeability of the Portland Street area and its connectivity to its established neighbours is therefore of paramount importance and this SRF can connect the existing and emerging neighbourhoods in the City Centre.
+The importance of permeability of the Portland Street area and its connectivity to its established neighbours is therefore of paramount importance and this SRF can connect the existing and emerging neighbourhoods in the city centre.
 Together, these new and improved neighbourhoods will deliver a multitude of regeneration benefits.

-The redevelopment of Portland Street is an important next step in the evolution of this part of the City Centre.
+The redevelopment of Portland Street is an important next step in the evolution of this part of the city centre.
 A mix of uses encourages the creation of a dynamic, lively locale.
-It will deliver a host of complementary uses that will contribute to the vitality not only of the immediate area but also surrounding areas.
-More widely, the delivery of commercial-led mixed use development, including housing, hotels, and retail, at Portland Street will contribute to the City's growth targets.
+It will deliver a host of complementary uses that will contribute to the vitality of the immediate area as well as the surrounding areas.
+More widely, the delivery of commercial-led mixed use development, including housing, hotels, and retail, at Portland Street will contribute to the city's growth targets.